How much does sheltered housing cost?

 At the time of writing, the Law Commission has issued a set of recommendations to reform the law.
 These aim to give greater transparency where a transfer fee is payable upon the sale of a retirement property, and ensure that consumers are provided with clear information about the fees at an early stage in the purchase process.

 There are other fees to watch out for.
-These should be detailed in the lease or tenancy agreement, so make sure that you go through this with a fine-toothed comb and seek legal advice if necessary.
+These should be detailed in the lease or tenancy agreement, so make sure that you go through this carefully and seek legal advice if necessary.

 A permission (or administration) fee may be payable if you want to make any changes to the property.
 This might be structural work or, in some cases, simply swapping a bath for a shower.
 Fees can be around £40–£50.